-High frequency sound waves are sent into a material by use of a transducer.
+High frequency sound waves are sent into a material by a transducer.
 The sound waves travel through the material and are received by the same transducer or a second transducer.
-The amount of energy transmitted or received and the time the energy is received are analyzed to determine the presence of flaws.
-Changes in material thickness, and changes in material properties can also be measured.
+The amount of energy transmitted or received and the time and the energy is received are analyzed to determine the presence of flaws.
+Changes in material thickness, and properties can also be measured.

 - Depth of penetration for flaw detection or measurement is superior to other methods.